TrystanLea/blog/pages/en/energyassessment.md

 ### Reflections

-My initial assessment creating using a combination of standard SAP input assumptions and my rough research on suitable U-values estimated our energy consumption to be almost double our actual monitored energy consumption.
+My initial assessment created using a combination of standard SAP input assumptions and my rough research on suitable U-values estimated our energy consumption to be almost double our actual monitored energy consumption.
 This goes to show how large a difference there can be!
 Had I calculated payback times of energy efficiency measures based on these initial figures without a cross checking process with actual consumption data, there would have been a significant error!

 By using the data I had collected through detailed monitoring I was able to adjust a good portion of the input assumptions in order to bring them closer but I also had to guess as to several other factors that might add up to my lower actual energy consumption.